inaz2/dog/README.md

 -c or --convert

-* do asymmetric conversions such as rot13
+* do (asymmetric) conversion such as rot13

 -e or --encode

-* do symmetric encodings such as base64
+* do symmetric encoding such as base64

 -d or --decode

-* do symmetric decodings such as base64
+* do symmetric decoding such as base64

 -h or --hash

-* calculate hash such as SHA-1
+* do checksum/hash calculation such as SHA-1

 -i or --iconv